 Could you be a short breaks carer?

 We provide short breaks to families needing some support in their caring role.
-These are regular, routine, and planned breaks.
+These are regular, planned breaks.
 This is a vital service which helps to prevent families from reaching breaking point.
 The focus is on keeping families together and short breaks can often be a key support in preventing a child from coming into care.

 The service offers crucial support to children and their families who find themselves in a variety of difficult circumstances.
 This might be grandparents who have become full time kinship carers for their grandchildren, parents who care for children with additional needs and might need a break or single parents with young children, who have no family or community supports.
 We work alongside families, recognising the pressure they may be under.

 Short Breaks carers provide a minimum of one weekend a month caring for a child.
 The children are carefully matched with the carer who will look after the same child or children on a regular basis.
 Introductory meetings and visits take place before a short break starts.
 Carers and children have the opportunity to build strong - and sometimes lifelong relationships.

 If you think that you might be able to support a child in this way, we would be keen to hear from you.